-The discount rate used to measure the total pension liability at December 31, 2017 and 2016 was 7.50%.
+The discount rate used to measure the total pension liability at December 31, 2018 and 2017 was 7.25% and 7.50%, respectively.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that the Commission contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the IMRF's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.